ianrenton/successwhale-api/README.md

 Installation
 ------------

 If you want to run the SuccessWhale API on your own server, this section is for you.
-If you just want to play around with the SuccessWhale web client, you don't need your own copy of the API server &mdash; you can use mine at `api.successwhale.com`.
-(If you do need to run your own copy of this API server, bear in mind that you can't talk to the main successwhale.com database if you run your own copy of the API code -- you'll need to bring your own database.)
+(If you just want to play around with the SuccessWhale web client, you don't need your own copy of the API server &mdash; you can use mine at `api.successwhale.com`.)

 First of all, install the dependencies.
 If you don't have ruby and ruby-gems installed on your computer, you'll have to get them first.
-I recommend "RVM" for managing your ruby environment.
+I recommend "RVM" for managing your ruby environment on Windows, or your native package manager on Linux.

 With those installed, `git clone` this repository into a directory on your computer. `cd` into the directory.
 Run `gem install bundler` if necessary, then `bundle install` to install all of the SuccessWhale API's dependencies.